Oahu Dream Weddings Tips & Advice

 Make-Up:

-- Our make-up artists says just a little heavier foundation than you would normally use is best for photos but, up to you if you don't use much make-up.
+- Just a little heavier foundation than you would normally use is best for photos but, up to you if you don't use much make-up.

-- Avoid oil based base foundation or any type of make-up that will cause face shine or shimmer.
+- Avoid any type of make-up that will cause face shine or shimmer.

-- Do not use glitter on your face or eyes, the flash can make them look like small white specks in your photos.
+- Do not use glitter on your face or eyes, the flash can make them look like small white specks in your photos and we can't fix that.

 - If you have oily skin or think it's going to be hot, bring some corn silk or other powder with you to keep the shine down in photos.